Study the forces that change the world

 24 24 hours of electives selected with faculty adviser guidance (may include two hours of internship credit); 16 of these semester hours must be at the 300 level or higher.

 |4 POLI-501 Senior Seminar|

 The department also recommends additional courses in other areas, depending upon career goals.
 Frequent choices include business, communications, economics, earth and environmental sciences, foreign language, history, and sociology.

 Minor in Political Science.
 A political science minor complements many other majors.
 The minor requires 24 semester hours with grades of C- or better and at least a 2.00 GPA in the minor.
-Required courses include POLI-111, POLI-121, and either POLI-131 or POLI-133.
+Required courses include POLI-111, POLI-121, and POLI-131.
 At least 4 of the 24 semester hours must be at the 300-level or above.

 Secondary Teaching Certification.
 Coursework required by the state of Pennsylvania for admission to the teacher certification program includes successful completion of ENGL-100 Writing and Thinking or equivalent course, at least 3 semester hours in British or American literature, at least 6 semester hours of mathematics coursework (or other courses which satisfy the Central Curriculum Analytical Thought requirement), and at least one 40-hour externship.